 Sheryl Kara Sandberg is the Chief Operating Officer (COO) of Facebook, but she has been many more things during her extensive career.
 She was Chief of Staff for the Secretary of Treasury of Bill Clinton's government, Vice President of Global Online Sales at Google and a part of the board of directors of the Walt Disney Company since 2010.

-Sandberg also has her fair share of eccentricities.
+Sandberg also has her fair share of eccentricities in her story.
 Despite working in one of the biggest tech companies in the world, she tries to use as little electronic devices as possible.
-She has a “plain, spiral-bound” notebook where she writes every detail of her workday, and she carries it around everywhere.
+She has a "plain, spiral-bound" notebook where she writes every detail of her workday, and she carries it around everywhere.

 She also loves to learn more about what she calls "human dualities", and that's why participants in her leadership meetings are required to discuss both their present emotional and professional state.
 At home, she asks her two children about their best and worst moment of the day.